 Example 4

-Let's see a simple example to show the difference between keycomp and valuecomp:
+Let's examine a basic illustration to demonstrate the contrast between keycomp and valuecomp:

 #include <set>